Plasdom/SIKE/README.md

 ## Atomic data

 Because the atomic data files are quite large, and not all users will need to download atomic data for all impurity species, it is not bundled along with the package.
 Instead, run the setup method to retrieve the atomic data from a data repository (zenodo).
-There are two options:
+There are three options:
 1. Run the script "scripts/sike_setup.py":
     ```
     python scripts/sike_setup.py --atomic_data_savedir <SAVEDIR> --elements <ELEMENTS>